Landminegirl/LOD-helper/README.md

 then you'll get an N pannel option on the right hand side

-then select the object you'd like to add the LODS to, and simply click the "Add LOD Properies" button and BOOM you're done!
+then select the object you'd like to add the LODS to, and simply click the "Add LOD Properies" dropdown, select the type of object, and BOOM you're done!

 (TESTED ON BLENDER 2.8 TO 4.4)